About About Elephants

 Elephants are a keystone species.
 It means they create and maintain the ecosystems in which they live and make it possible for a myriad of plant and animal species to live in those environments as well.
 The loss of elephants gravely affects many species that depend on elephant-maintained ecosystems and causes major habitat chaos and a weakening to the structure and diversity of nature itself.
 To lose the elephant is to lose an environmental caretaker and an animal from which we have much to learn.

-We can save elephants by implementing stronger protection policies for wild elephants at both local and international levels of government; stronger enforcement and legislative measures against the poaching and illegal trade of ivory; better management of natural elephant habitats; better education about the vital role of the elephant in the ecosystem; more viable alternative economic opportunities for those whose livelihoods depend on elephants; improved treatment for captive elephants; and where appropriate, reintroduction of captive elephants into protected sanctuaries that allow a natural replenishing of endangered populations.
+We can save elephants by implementing stronger protection policies for wild elephants at both local and international levels of government; stronger enforcement and legislative measures against the poaching and illegal trade of ivory; better management of natural elephant habitats; better education about the vital role of the elephant in ecosystems; more viable alternative economic opportunities for those whose livelihoods depend on elephants; improved treatment for captive elephants; and, where appropriate, reintroduction of captive elephants into protected sanctuaries that allow a natural replenishing of endangered populations.
 These are just some of the goals that numerous elephant conservation organizations are focusing on around the world to prevent the extinction of wild elephants and the destruction of their habitat, and to improve the quality of life for those elephants in captivity.

 Because without elephants, just what kind of world would it be?